Distributions of sparse spanning subgraphs in random graphs: A new approach -- Hamilton cycles

 \lab{sec:hamilton} The most interesting examples of $\S$ are perhaps taking $\S$ as the set of graphs that are isomorphic to a given unlabelled graph $H$ on a set of $n$ vertices.
-However, counting $f_j(\S)$ or estimating $r_j$ is normally difficult.
-In this and the next sections, we consider two such examples.
-In Section~\ref{sec:dgrSeq} we have shown that the number of $2$-factors follows the log-normal paradigm.
-In what follows, we pick two extreme cases from the set of $2$-regular graphs on $n$ vertices, as candidates for $H$.
-One is the longest possible cycle, the cycle with length $n$, whereas the other is a collection of shortest possible cycles, i.e.\ the union of vertex disjoint triangles.
+In this section, we investigate the number of Hamilton cycles.
+In literature, computing the second moment of the number of Hamilton cycles involves heavy analysis, as done by Wright~\cite{W6,W7}, using the inclusion and exclusion and some recursive functions, and by Janson~\cite{J3}, using the graph decompostion and projection.
+Here, we present a new and much shorter proof.

-In this section we consider $H$ ($H'$) to be a cycle (directed cycle) with length $n$ and $\S_5$ ($\S'_5$) to be the set of graphs (directed graphs) on $S$ that are isomorphic to $H$ ($H'$).
-Thus, $X_n(\S_5)$ and $X_n(\S'_5)$ count the numbers of undirected and directed Hamilton cycles respectively.
+Let $H$ ($H'$) be a cycle (directed cycle) with length $n$ and $\S_3$ ($\S'_3$) to be the set of graphs (directed graphs) on $S$ that are isomorphic to $H$ ($H'$).
+Thus, $X_n(\S_3)$ and $X_n(\S'_3)$ count the numbers of undirected and directed Hamilton cycles respectively.
 It is well known that

 We have the following theorem for the undirected version.

 \begin{thm}\lab{t:hamilton}Let $0<p<1$ be a real and $0<m<N$ an integer satisfying $m=pN$ and $p>>n^{-1/2}$.
 Let $X_n$ denote the number of Hamilton cycles in $\G(n,m)$ (or $\G(n,p)$).
 Let $\mu_n=\ex_{\G(n,m)}X_n$ and let $\lambda_n=\ex_{\G(n,p)}X_n$.
 Then $ X_n/\mu_n\xrightarrow{p} 1$ in $G(n,m)$.
 Assume further that $\limsup_{n\to\infty} p(n)<1$, then